seqwell/LongPlex/README.md

 3. The second Lima process, `LIMA_EITHER_END`, demultiplexes reads with only an i7 or i5 seqWell barcode sequence.
 4. The BAM files for each sample within each pool are merged in the `MERGE_READS` process and FASTQ files are created.
 5. The `DEMUX_STATS` process generates a summary of the demultiplexing steps.
+6. If a `rename_map` is provided, the `RENAME_DEMUX_STATS` process renames the sample identifiers in the demultiplexing summary to match the user-defined sample names.
-6. `FASTQC` and `MULTIQC` are used to generate summary metrics for the reads assigned to each sample in the pool.
+7. `NANOSTAT` and `MULTIQC` are used to generate summary metrics for the reads assigned to each sample in the pool.

-The final output from this pipeline includes Lima output files, demultiplexed BAM and FASTQ files, a demultiplexing summary, and a multiqc report collating FASTQC results.
+The final output from this pipeline includes Lima output files, demultiplexed BAM and FASTQ files, a demultiplexing summary, and a MultiQC report collating NanoStat results.

 ![Fig1.
 LongPlex Workflow](./docs/LongPlex_Workflow.png)